 If you want to accurately observe or capture transmitted light images, you will need to establish Kohler illumination each time you change the objective.
 This ensures the illumination is even and is essential for optimal image quality.
 This is not necessary for fluorescence images.

 This procedure is the same for all microscopes.
 All the things that need adjusting are below the stage of an upright microscope and above the stage of an inverted microscope.
-Diagrams of the positions of components are available for an upright Axio imager and an inverted Axio Observer.
+Diagrams of the positions of components are available for an upright Axio imager.

 - Focus on your specimen using transmitted light.